The reasons why Quant Network (QNT) will rise to the Top of the crypto sphere in the coming months

 Quant Network have created an Operating System called “Overledger” that enables the connection of any isolated networks together, at internet scale and simultaneously.
 It is not another blockchain.
 Such networks can be any type of DLTs (including blockchains or DAGs), but also existing database, CRM systems, IoT devices, Zapier, etc.

 Overledger offers an ANY-to-ANY connection without the need for an additional blockchain in the middle.
 That is a key feature which enables smooth, interoperable communication between the various systems without the need to run additional consensus, nodes or open up Enterprise networks to thousands of incoming connections required by peer-to-peer networks to the outside world.
-Overledger has been up and running since September 2018, and a number of DLTs have been connected already such as Bitcoin, Ethereum, Ripple, Hyperledger Fabric, Corda, IOTA, JPM Quorum, EOS, and Stellar.
-It has also been announced that Binance chain is in the pipeline.
+Overledger has been up and running since September 2018, and a number of DLTs have been connected already such as Bitcoin, Ethereum, Ripple, Hyperledger Fabric, Corda, IOTA, JPM Quorum, EOS, Binance Chain and Stellar.

 They are all connected via a single API, which gives developers access to all these DLTs with 3 lines of codes in less than 8 minutes.
 That is without being required to change any existing infrastructure.
 Plug and play, basically, and of course more DLT connectors are coming as required by Enterprise clients — or as created by the Community since the connectors are open source.